ShankCGC/Next-Level-Week-2/README.md

 &nbsp;

-It is a platform for distance learning.
+## It is a platform for distance learning.
 Where the teacher can register his class and the student contact him by Whatsapp.

+&nbsp;

 **✔️ To use the web system you must follow the steps below::**